ibalpinar/cses/README.md

 If you want to solve CSES problems, first open an account at https://cses.fi/register/.
 In this way, you can submit your solutions and see how successful your solutions are by ensuring that they pass unit tests.

 The languages that I’m thinking of using Javascript.
-Maybe C/C++, Java or Python in the future.
+Maybe C/C++ in the future.
 Sometimes I may use more than one language to solve some problems that I think will make a difference.

 If you would like to contribute alternative solutions to the problems, just send a PR to the 'dev' branch.
 After an interactive discussion, I'll accept your solutions into the repository.